PLUkraine/raycasting-demo/README.md

 3. Create a project in the IDE of your choise (ex. __XCode__ or __Visual Studio__) and add all files from *src/* directory.
 4. Link library and include *include* directory from this repository
-5. Compile and put __shader.vert__ and __shader.frag__ files near executable.
-Or they should be put in the working directory of your IDE
+5. Compile the program and put contents of the __resources__ directory near executable.
+Or they should be put in the working directory of your IDE.
 6. Run the program and have fun :)

 * Note for Windows users - link opengl32.lib library as well
-* Note for XCode users - include following frameworks
+* Note for XCode users - include the following frameworks
   * CoreVideo
   * IOKit
   * Cocoa